bit-badger/o2f/src/dox/content/step4/uno.md

 ### Uno - Step 4

+**NOTE: This page is a draft: following these directions at this point does not result in a working application.
+[Dos](./dos.html) and [Tres](./tres.html) are complete, though, if you want to take a look at them.**

 #### Dependencies

 If you remember all the way back to [step 1](../step1/uno.html), we only pulled in the ASP.NET Core packages we needed to do our "Hello World" app.
 At this point, though, we'll go ahead and bring in the entire `Microsoft.AspNetCore.App` meta-package, which will install a whole lot more, including the Razor templating engine.